hilalsaygin/C-_Projects/README.md

 # C & C++ Projects Collection

-A repository showcasing various low-level programming, systems engineering, and algorithmic projects implemented in C and C++.
+Containg low-level programming, systems engineering, and algorithmic projects implemented in C and C++.
 These projects cover topics ranging from file systems and concurrency to mathematical optimizations and game logic.

 ## 🚀 Projects Overview